Key textile moments of my life — From the earliest in childhood, almost spontaneous phases was lead me towards dedication to textiles

 Today, as an ethnologist, I define such memory as my direct experience.
 So contents documents of the traditional way of life which I have experienced myself.

-Here I will mention, the author of the used photo by Nikola Zega, a giant of national museology.
-He was the first curator (began together with the Head of Museum, Sima Trojanović) in The Ethnographic Museum in Belgrade, founded in 1901.
+Here I will mention, the author of the used photo Nikola Zega, a giant of national museology.
+He was the first curator (began together with the Head of the Museum, Sima Trojanović) in The Ethnographic Museum in Belgrade, founded in 1901.

 Archive photo, Melting of Hemp in Morava, 1912, shut by Nikola Zega.